 How to see as much as possible from around Hallstatt

 Hallstatt is not just an icon of Austria in a valley surrounded by mountains and a lake.
 It hides much more.
-It is beautiful to walk through narrow streets and enjoy the atmosphere, but it has much more to offer.
-Such as the salt mines, which are famous all over the world, be sure not to forget the river Waldbach, which is looking for a way through the Alpine mountains, look into caves such as the Dachstein Ice Cave or more to the heavens with a view of 5 fingers.
-All this can be done in the weekend.
+It's lovely to wander through the narrow streets and enjoy the atmosphere, but it has so much more to offer.
+As there are salt mines that are famous all over the world, don't forget the Waldbach river, which finds its way through the Alps, Look into caves like the Dachstein ice cave and or more to the heavens at the 5 fingers lookout.
+All this can be done in a weekend.

 Hallstatt village with 1000 inhabitants.
-Thanks to its historicity, folk culture and its geographical location in 1996, it was… continue reading
+Thanks to its historicity, folk culture and its geographical… continue reading

-The age of this mine is estimated at 7,000 years, when wooden stairs from the Bronze Age were discovered here.
-The mine has a… continue reading
+The age of this mine is estimated at 7,000 years, when wooden stairs from the Bronze Age were discovered here… continue reading

 The river Waldbach lives in the deep shadow of the town of Hallstatt and its adjacent salt galleries.
-It is a very wild river… continue reading
+It is a… continue reading

 The Giant Ice Cave is also one of the largest ice caves in Europe.
-Its entrances are located at an altitude of 1418 and 1458 m.… continue reading
+Its entrances are located at an altitude… continue reading

-The Five Fingers Viewpoint is one of the most sought-after places in the Dachstein and Hallstatt area.
-It is possible to get here… continue reading
+The Five Fingers lookout is one of the most sought after places in the Dachstein and Hallstatt area.
+It is… continue reading

 Have you been there?
 Write a review of this place